Charles Nuamah is a student from Ghana currently studying abroad in Germany.

-German universities do not depend on tuition fees from students and hence they are under no pressure to pass them.
+Because German universities do not depend on tuition fees from students, they are under no financial pressure to pass them.
 They also do not grade on a curve.
 If an entire class fails a particular examination and there is nothing wrong with the questions, then so be it.
 Therefore, if the visa officer feels you are not academically fit to survive the rigorous academic standards in Germany, it might lead to your visa being rejected.
 The visa officer does not want you to enter Germany and end up getting frustrated because you are unable to pass your papers.

 You can also work very hard on other aspects of your application to compensate for your low marks.
 If you have relevant work experience in the program that you intend to pursue, it can be of great help.
 For programs that ask for GRE scores, you should work very hard in getting excellent scores, especially in the quantitative section.

 4. Lack of Preparation for Your Interview

 Some students go into the interview totally unprepared which makes the visa officer doubt they are serious about studying in Germany.
 The visa officer expects you to know some basic facts about Germany and about the state and city where your school is located.
 More importantly, you are required to know some facts about your school and your study programme.
 If you go into the interview lacking knowledge in any of these areas, the visa officer concludes that you are not really serious about studying in Germany and this can lead to your visa being refused.

 To be able to sail smoothly through the German student visa interview, you should be able to understand the motive behind the questions asked by the visa officer.
 The questions he or she asks can be grouped into four categories.

 - Questions about your seriousness as a student